mindis/Practice/Python/PyTorch/README.md

-practice1.py => Working with Autograd in PyTorch practice2.py => Extending PyTorch's Module
+practice1.py => Working with Autograd in PyTorch practice2.py => Working with torch.nn in PyTorch
+Extending PyTorch's Module